1 9 4 6 – 1 9 5 1 (UK)

 Muffin was originally just one of the puppets Annette (and her puppeteer Ann Hogarth) worked with, but he quickly outshone the likes of Peregrine the Penguin, Sally the Sea Lion, Oswald the Ostrich and Louise the Lamb, to the point where he was given his own series.

-Only Prudence and Primrose Kitten came close to equalling his popularity, also appearing in their own series in the 1950s.
+Only Prudence (pictured at left) and Primrose Kitten came close to equalling his popularity, also appearing in their own series in the 1950s.

-Other segments on For The Children included The Squirrel, the Hare and the Little Grey Rabbit, created by Alison Uttley with stories told by Ann Hogarth and Jan Bussell with their glove puppets.
+Other segments on For The Children included The Squirrel, the Hare and the Little Grey Rabbit (pictured below right), created by Alison Uttley with stories told by Ann Hogarth and Jan Bussell with their glove puppets.

 Annette Mills had been a pianist, ballet dancer, cabaret artist and playwright.
 She introduced the Charleston to London in the 1920s and during the Second World War, she spent time entertaining the forces all over the country.